Hurling Match Length

 How Many Minutes in a Hurling Match?

 There should be at least 70 minutes in a senior inter-county hurling game.
 The reality is it will be closer to 80 minutes, excluding halftime.
-However, in case you were wondering how many GAA clubs are in Ireland, there are over 2,000.
-These matches are shorter as they only last for 60 minutes.
-This is also the case for camogie, the female version of hurling.
+However, for the majority of GAA clubs in Ireland, these matches only last for 60 minutes.
+This is also the case for camogie, the women’s version of hurling.

 The officials will announce the minimum amount of added time using an electronic board, just like you will find in soccer.
 Then the on-field referee can stop the game at any point by blowing his whistle.
 There’s a common misconception that referees must wait until there’s a break in play or until an attack finishes.
 However, this is untrue.
-Usually, officials will wait until the ball is in a neutral zone of the field or for a goalkeeper’s puckout.
-This is because they don’t want to attract controversy.
+Usually, officials will wait until the ball is in a neutral zone of the field or for a goalkeeper’s puckout to avoid controversy.

 Breaks in play will extend the length of a hurling game.
 GAA black cards are one of the most recent additions to the sport.
 This is like a rugby sin-bin.
-The referee issues a black card to the offending player who must leave the field for 10 minutes.
-But the team can replace them with another athlete.
+The referee issues a black card to the offending player, who must leave the field for 10 minutes.
 The entire incident can take up to five minutes because the other team may need injury treatment and will then have a free.

-Many people assume that hurling is a wild and vicious sport because of the sticks and frantic nature.
-The reality is there are fewer serious injuries than in soccer.
+Many people assume that hurling is a wild and vicious sport because of the hurely and frantic nature.
+The reality is that there are fewer serious injuries than in soccer.
 This means there usually isn’t the same amount of added time as in the Premier League.

 Players are also less inclined to waste time because turnovers can be costly.
 It’s better to score another point than to hold on to the sliotar.
 Hurling is an incredibly end-to-end sport, and this makes it very entertaining.